Visit the institution website for COVID‑19 updates

-Your tutors will be research-active staff who are experts in their field.
-You’ll also benefit from external practitioners who bring their practical skills and experience to the course.
+Your tutors are all experts in this field.
+We also invite external practitioners who bring their practical skills and experience to the course throughout the year.

-You’ll develop a critical awareness of topics at the forefront of criminology and forensic psychology, and the contexts and theories that influence practice in these areas.
+You’ll develop a critical awareness of topics at the forefront of criminology and forensic psychology, as well as the contexts and theories that influence practice in these areas.

-The applied focus of this course provides an excellent foundation in risk assessment of offenders, methods of rehabilitation, use of forensic interviewing strategies, mediation skills and facial composite construction.
+The applied focus of this course provides an excellent foundation in risk assessment of offenders, use of forensic interviewing strategies, mediation skills and facial composite construction.

 Alongside these skills you’ll also learn directly from leading experts about current research and debates in criminology and forensic psychology which directly affect people at all points in the legal system.